-So many folks are getting shut out of buying in expensive cities such as San Francisco, LA, San Diego, Seattle, New York, and Washington D.C. due to a lack of supply and soaring home prices.
-I cannot imagine what SF rent and its median home price will be in 22 years when my son graduates from college, hence my reluctance to sell.
+So many folks are getting shut out of buying in expensive cities such as San Francisco, LA, San Diego, Seattle, New York, and Washington D.C.
+Demand is fierce and supply is lacking.

 Folks, please don’t rent forever.
 You will regret it 20 years from now.
 You’ll also start getting upset at your parents for not buying way back when.
 There is no time machine.
 There is only inflation.
 Pay attention to the angst the home buying demographic is feeling today.

 In the past, there were really only two independent ways to save for a home:

 1) Set up a home buying savings account.